Web Accessibility

 What Colors Should You Use to Boost Accessibility?

-Now that you know what colors to avoid, let’s consider what colors are good when discussing accessibility.
+Now that you know what colors to avoid, let’s consider what colors are good when maintaining color blindness accessibility.
 Accessible colors are color combinations with enough contrast to make layered elements like icons distinguishable to those who are visually impaired or have poor color vision.

 A key component of accessibility is that colors convey how people with disabilities understand information.
 The outcome ensures all page components are inclusive, accessible, and legible.